Food Safety & COVID-19

 Q. Where do I find expiration dates for your Smoked Salmon that comes in the gold foil pouch?

 The Gold Seal pouch SeaBear smoked salmon comes packaged in is like a "flexible can" - as long as it is not opened, punctured or leaking, it will stay good for many years (just like a can).
 The product will be good for at least four years, and even that is conservative.
-To find when a pouch of SeaBear smoked salmon was produced, look for the code on the pouch.
-For example, here is how you would read a code of 6470011SK:
+Your Gold Seal pouch will have a printed expiration date that says "Enjoy By MM/DD/YYYY" printed on the pouch.
+If your pouch does not have this "Enjoy By" date printed, it will have a production code.
+Use the instructions below to read the production code and see when the smoked salmon was produced.
+Here is how you would read a code of 64170011SK:

 - The "64" Our F.D.A. issued plant number